ForgeFlow/ao-odoo/ao_mrp/README.rst

 * The menu "Bill of Material Components" should allow to import BOM components.
 * Add to the stock move form view a link to the manufacturing order.
 * Sort Manufacturing Orders by ID (descending).
+* Show the the qty pending to produce when printing MO.

 Credits
 =======